-- If a settlement is reached, draft an airtight settlement agreement that contains no loopholes and thoroughly protects your interests.
+- Drafting an airtight settlement agreement that contains no loopholes and thoroughly protects your interests if a settlement is reached.
 A settlement agreement is enforceable in court just like any other contract.
 Remember: We cannot agree to any settlement without your consent.

-- File a personal injury lawsuit in Washington state court.
-Just because a lawsuit is filed doesn’t necessarily mean that you are going to trial – most personal injury claims that reach the lawsuit stage are settled before trial.
+- Filing a personal injury lawsuit in Washington state court.
+Just because you file a lawsuit doesn’t necessarily mean that you are going to trial.
+Most personal injury claims that reach the lawsuit stage settle before trial.
 Filing a lawsuit, however, lets the defendant and the insurance company know you mean business, and it can also help you gather evidence.

-- Appeal your case if the trial court reaches an adverse decision.
+- Appealing your case if the trial court reaches an adverse decision.
 Very, very few claims get to this point.

 An Overview of Our Practice Areas

-Our Bellingham personal injury attorneys have an unparalleled breadth of knowledge and experience in a variety of types of injuries.
-We protect the rights of Washington accident victims who have been injured in:
+Our Bellingham personal injury attorneys have an unparalleled breadth of knowledge and experience in a variety of injuries.
+We protect the rights of Washington accident victims who suffer injury in:

 Car Crash Accidents

-Washington is an at-fault car insurance state, meaning that, after checking on the safety of the persons involved in the accident, the next step is about showing who is at fault for the accident.
-It is important to document the accident scene as best you can by reporting it, taking pictures of the scene, and collecting witness information.
+Washington is an at-fault car insurance state, meaning that, after checking on the safety of the persons involved in the accident, the next step is showing who is at fault for the accident.
+It is important to document the accident scene as best you can.
+Report the accident, take pictures of the scene, and collect witness information.
 Then, contact an experienced Bellingham personal injury attorney who can get to work immediately.
-Your lawyer will work to show the other driver was negligent in your auto accident case, such as due to drunk driving, speeding, distracted driving, failing to yield, or other causes.
+Your lawyer will work to show the other driver was negligent in your auto accident case for reasons such as drunk driving, speeding, distracted driving, failing to yield, or other causes.

 Motor Vehicle Accidents

 Motor vehicle accidents often result in serious injuries, including traumatic brain injuries, back, and spinal cord injuries, internal injuries, and broken bone injuries.
-There may be a bias toward motorcyclists, but the truth is that many accidents are the result of careless behavior on the part of the passenger vehicle driver.
+There may be a bias toward motorcyclists, but many accidents are the result of careless behavior of passenger vehicle drivers.
 The lawyers at Brett McCandlis Brown & Conner work diligently to protect your claim against the pure comparative negligence system, which can reduce your level of damages based on your own degree of negligence.
 We will work diligently to establish that the other driver was solely responsible for your damages.